jakebesworth/Celestis/README.md

 * [Here](http://www.vanilla-addons.com/dls/) is a decent website with many vanilla addons, it's a tad slow, but they work.

+* A better github link can be found [here](https://github.com/ericraio/vanilla-wow-addons)

 #### Installing Addons

 * Very simple, extract your addon, and drag it into your WoW/Interface/AddOns directory